parvej35/Python-Tutorial-File-Handling-Using-OOP/README.md

 # Python: Read Write in File Using OOP Concept
 This is a basic Python learning project.

-In this project we will learn how to collect data from user input and save this into a file.<br>
+In this project we will learn how to collect data from user input and save this into a file using python OOP concept.<br>
-Also, we will see how to modify and delete a particular data.
+Also, we will see how to view and delete a particular data.

 ## Cloning the Project from Repo